Katana Boost Effect Types

 The classic mid boost pedal is the Ibanez Tube Screamer but they come in many flavours - it’s a very effective type of boost that cuts through for solos without adding too much more distortion!

-This is a nice crunchy overdrive as the name suggests, not going to be great for metal but useful for Blues tones and cleans with a nice break up when hit hard!
+This is a nice crunchy overdrive as the name suggests, not going to be great for full on metal but will be popular for those looking for Blues tones and cleans with a nice break up when hit hard!

 This is the sound of the classic Boss pedal - the Blues Driver (BD-2)!
 Obviously designed for blues but can get pretty pokey too and can be good for rock when going into an already crunchy amp setting.